danielfrg/pelican-jupyter/README.md

 same name as the ipython notebook with extension `.ipynb-meta`.
 For example if you have `my_post.ipynb` create a `my_post.ipynb-meta`.

-The `.ipynb-meta` should have the markdown metadata (note the empty line at the end, you need that) of a regular pelican article:
+The `.ipynb-meta` should contain the metadata like a regular Markdown based article:

 ```
 Title: